National conventions for writing telephone numbers: Russia

 Russia has an open numbering plan with 10-digit phone numbers.
 Trunk prefix is 8 (or 8~CC when using alternative operators, where CC is 21–23, 52–55).
 International call prefix is 8~10 (or 8~CC when using alternative operators, where CC is 26–29, 56–59).
-The country code is +7.
+The country code is 7.

 Length of geographical area codes (A) is usually 3 to 5 digits; length of non-geographical area codes is 3.
 The groups of digits in the local subscriber's number (B) are separated by dashes ('-'): BBB-BB-BB, BB-BB-BB, B-BB-BB.
 The area code is included in parentheses, similarly to E.123 local notation: (AAA) BBB-BB-BB, (AAAA) BB-BB-BB, (AAAAA) B-BB-BB.

 Area code dialing is optional in most geographical area codes, except Moscow (area codes 495, 498, 499); it is mandatory for non-geographical area codes.
-E.123 international and Microsoft formats are used for writing local phone numbers as well; international prefix and country code +7 are replaced with trunk code 8 (or 8~CC) when dialing a mandatory area code.
+E.123 international and Microsoft formats are used for writing local phone numbers as well; international prefix and country code 7 are replaced with trunk code 8 (or 8~CC) when dialing a mandatory area code.

 Even though trunk code is not needed for calls within the same geographical area, recent convention adds the default trunk code to the phone number notation: 8 (AAAA) BB-BB-BB.
 For mandatory area code dealing plans, notation 8 AAAA BB-BB-BB is used.
 These formats are a mix of Microsoft format and E.123 local notation.

 Mobile phones require full 10-digit number which starts with 3-digit non-geographical area codes 900–990.
 For international calls abroad or international roaming calls to Russia, E.123 international notation with an international call prefix '+' is the only allowed calling number format.
-For local calls both 8 and +7 are accepted as a trunk code.
+For local calls both 8 and 7 are accepted as a trunk code.

 Spain

-Spanish telephone numbers are nine digits long, starting with '9' or '8' for fixed lines (excluding '90x' and '80x') or with '6' or '7' for mobile phones.
+Spanish telephone numbers have nine digits, starting with '9' or '8' for fixed lines (excluding '90x' and '80x') or with '6' or '7' for mobile phones.

 The first group in fixed lines always identifies the dialed province.
 That group might be of 2 or 3 digits; for example, 91 and 81 are for Madrid while 925 and 825 are for Toledo.
 The second group is always of 3 digits as it formerly identified the telephone exchange (it now identifies the telephone area).